chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

 Like last month's myth, I feel like the "syntax doesn't matter!" attitude isn't as prevalent today as it was back then.
-It may be that languages with attractive syntax like Python, Go, or Swift have become more prevalent such that people are more aware of how syntax can help them, or help popularize a language.
+It may be that since languages with attractive syntax like Python, Go, or Swift have become more prevalent, people are more aware of how syntax can help them, or help popularize a language.
 Or it may just be that I don't hang out in academic computer science circles as much these days.
-In any case, while the myth may not be as relevant, I think my response still is.
+In any case, while the myth may not be as relevant today, I think my response still is.
 Let's look at a couple of aspects of it.

 #### Syntax and Scalable Parallel Computing